 - Press Win + I keys on your keyboard to launch Windows Settings.

 - Click on the Network and Sharing Center option at the bottom of the screen.

 - Click on Internet Options.

-- Click on the Advanced tab -> Under Settings section -> check the box next to Use TLS 1.2 option -> click Ok.
+- Click on the Advanced tab and check the Use TLS 1.2 box, then click OK.

 - Restart your computer and check to see if the issue persists.
 If it does, please follow the next method.

 4. Clear Cookies and Cache from Microsoft Edge

 - Open up Microsoft Edge, select the three dots located at the top right side of your screen and choose Settings from the drop-down menu.